niemopen/ntac-admin/examples/src/Augmentation/README.md

 As simple as it can be.
 There are no augmentations in this message specification, so the augmentation elements do not appear in the CMF or XSD.
 We don't even need the JXDM schema document.

 The *absence* of attribute wildcards in *structures.xsd* and *niem-xs.xsd* is part of what makes this a message schema.
 A message schema has a different `structures.xsd` with no attribute wildcards.
-In this message specification the reference attributes (`id`, `ref`, `uri`, and `qname`) are part of `structures:ObjectType`.
-A message schema doesn't need `niem-xs.xsd` and doesn't have proxy types at all.
+In this message specification the reference attributes (`id`, `ref`, `uri`, and `qname`) are part of the model types.
+There is no inheritance.

 **03-AugCCwithE:  A message schema with element augmentation on complex content**